 An intermediate studio course using digital cameras and image manipulation software.

-This course will enhance and expand skills developed in Beginning Digital Photography.
+This course will enhance and expand skills developed in Digital Photography 1.
 Students will continue to engage in the theory and practice of photography.
-This course is intended as an opportunity for students to refine digital photographic techniques while further exploring the ways in which those techniques can be used to produce a conceptually devised and technically consistent portfolio.
+This course is intended as an opportunity for students to refine digital photographic techniques while further exploring the ways in which those techniques can be used to produce conceptually devised and technically consistent portfolios.

 What does it mean to tell a story in still images?
 In this class, we will explore that question and raise others through making narrative photographs and discussing the role of storytelling within the context of photographic history.
 We will examine different types of photographic narratives, including: the document, archive, allegory and tableau, as well as personal mythology.